Skip to main contentSkip to main content

 By the end of the first month, most children have reached their full target correction — typically 95–98% of their prescription addressed.
 Vision is stable, clear, and consistent throughout the day.
 [1]

 This is also when the myopia control benefit kicks in fully.
 The corneal reshaping that happens every night is actively slowing the axial elongation that drives myopia progression.
-Studies show ortho-k reduces progression by 36–56% compared to glasses alone.
+Studies suggest ortho-k reduces progression by 36–56% compared to glasses alone.
 [2]

 Chart showing sleepSEE patient satisfaction at 30 days: 94% would recommend, 91% satisfied with vision quality, 88% comfortable wearing lenses, 96% would choose again